eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 		* Working in a multi-functional, team-based environment, our culture is enabling and engaging
 		* You’ll be exposed to a range of technologies with the opportunity to expand your experience and expertise
 		* IDBS has the camaraderie of a small company, but the security of a global employer, we offer flexible career paths, exciting work, and the opportunity to both learn from others and share your experiences.
 + skill set:
+	- Deep understanding of micro-services architecture, Kubernetes & Docker
+	- Deep understanding of designing No-SQL databases (such as: MongoDb, Redis, etc.)
++ skill set:
 	- We are actively looking for an experienced Platform Software Engineer and Java, C++, Python software engineers to join our team on a Machine Learning developer tools software project.
 This role requires experience identifying and/or developing and integrating technology components for local/cloud Machine Learning development tools platform that includes rich visual development ML-based intelligent agents.
 Must be able to work with Agile product delivery team.
 Effective communicator who can collaborate with architects, Front End developers, and User Experience designers to produce necessary documentation based on the code created.
 	- Analyze, design, and develop the platform components.